1C0D/obsidian-easy-toggle-sidebars/README.md

 * Toggle both sidebars by double-clicking Middle or Right mouse button.
 * Toggle each sidebar by clicking Middle or Right mouse button and moving toward the corresponding sidebar.
+* If using for example canvas, you can do toggling operations from the ribbon bar, using a vertical move and double clic
 * Command "Toggle both sidebars" added to the palette
-* New mode AutoHide to automatically hide both sidebars when clicking on the editor
+* AutoHide option to automatically hide both sidebars when clicking on the editor
+* Min editor width option to automatically close sidebar(s) when resizing window

 ![demo](toggle-panels.gif)
 settings